 There is a “Support” page on this website where people can make a donation if they find the film inspiring or useful and would like to support my work.
 This page went live after the premiere of the film, and support comes with no strings attached or any say in how this film should be promoted.

-When some friends told me about a “new kind of Internet money” in 2010, it didn’t even register.
-Only after reading about bitcoin in the media years later, I realized that it was actually bitcoin they had told me about.
-I do NOT speculate with cryptocurrencies, both directly or by means of investment funds.
-I am by no means an expert in cryptocurrencies or their underlying technologies and do NOT advocate ANY investment.
+When friends told me about a “new kind of Internet money” in 2010, I didn’t understand what they meant.
+Only after reading about bitcoin in the media years later, I realized that it was actually bitcoin they had been so excited about.
+I do not advocate any investment with this film.

 Anyone with an interest in cryptocurrencies, ICOs, or stock in any company or any other investment must seek professional advice before investing.